 Your employees are the ones who are going to actually carry out the functioning of your restaurant business, so it’s important that they are well trained and efficient.

 Staff training before the launch of the restaurant is a must.
 A new hire must go through the training before joining the force.
 You must also make sure that your waiters are polite while serving the customers.
 Find out how to increase the Staff Efficiency of your restaurant here.

 3. Use a good POS Software

 A good POS software will help you go a long way.
 First, you need to identify the requirements of your restaurant business.
 For example, if you run Quick Service Restaurant (QSR), you must purchase a POS that has an efficient Central Kitchen Management and Inventory Management System.

 You can reduce the manual labour billing using POS software that facilitates automatic table ordering and billing.
 Leverage features like online reservation and ordering, to delight your customers.
 You can also integrate third-party CRM and Loyalty programs to further boost your customer engagement and marketing.

 4. Market Your Restaurant Business

 Any business, be it a corporate or a restaurant, needs to be marketed well.
 Word of mouth will only get you so far.
-Marketing is no longer just restricted to distributing flyers to passer-bys.
+Marketing is no longer just restricted to distributing flyers to passers-by.
 Online marketing and PR have grown tremendously and should be used smartly to manage your online and offline reputation.

 Use social media and restaurant review sites to engage and interact with your customers.
-You can also use Customer Relationship Management (CRM) tools for running stellar marketing campaigns through e-mails and newsletters, and offer them customized coupons and deals.
+You can also use Customer Relationships Management (CRM) tools for running stellar marketing campaigns through e-mails and newsletters, and offer them customized coupons and deals.

 5. Interact with the Employees